Acetylcholine: Memory

 Acetylcholine has been implicated in learning and memory in several ways.
 The anticholinergic drug scopolamine impairs acquisition of new information in humans and animals.
 In animals, disruption of the supply of acetylcholine to the neocortex impairs the learning of simple discrimination tasks, comparable to the acquisition of factual information and disruption of the supply of acetylcholine to the hippocampus and adjacent cortical areas produces forgetfulness, comparable to anterograde amnesia in humans.

+Acetylcholine (ACh) has traditionally been seen as vital for learning and memory, but recent studies question its purely positive role.
+Too much ACh can interfere with memory consolidation, particularly during sleep, and may worsen verbal memory in early Alzheimer’s disease (AD) and mild cognitive impairment (MCI).
+Excessive activation of ACh pathways can also overstimulate glutamate activity, contributing to AD progression.
+Researchers propose that ACh levels first increase and later decrease throughout AD and Parkinson’s disease dementia (PDD), due to initial overstimulation followed by neuron loss.
+They emphasize that cholinesterase inhibitors may not help all cognitive symptoms and could disrupt natural ACh balance, showing that ACh’s effects on memory are complex and require further investigation.

 Diseases and disorders

 Myasthenia gravis

 The disease myasthenia gravis, characterized by muscle weakness and fatigue, occurs when the body inappropriately produces antibodies against acetylcholine nicotinic receptors, and thus inhibits proper acetylcholine signal transmission.
 Over time, the motor end plate is destroyed.
 Drugs that competitively inhibit acetylcholinesterase (e.g., neostigmine, physostigmine, or primarily pyridostigmine) are effective in treating the symptoms of this disorder.
 They allow endogenously released acetylcholine more time to interact with its respective receptor before being inactivated by acetylcholinesterase in the synaptic cleft (the space between nerve and muscle).

+Nerves release ACh at the neuromuscular junction.
+ACh binds to ACh receptors on the muscle surface and causes muscle contraction.
+Then the immune system produces autoantibodies that attack or black the ACh receptors on the muscle.
+Therefore, the signal from the nerve to the muscle is weakened or lost.
+Juvenile MG is more frequently seen in people of Asian and African descent.